 Remove matching suffix pattern.
-The word is expanded to produce a pattern just as in pathname expansion.
+The word is expanded to produce a pattern just as in pathname expansion, and matched against the expanded value of parameter using the rules described under Pattern Matching below.
 If the pattern matches a trailing portion of the expanded value of parameter, then the result of the expansion is the expanded value of parameter with the shortest matching pattern (the "%" case) or the longest matching pattern (the "%%" case) deleted.
-If parameter is @ or \, the pattern removal operation is applied to each positional parameter in turn, and the expansion is the resultant list.
-If parameter is an array variable subscripted with @ or \, the pattern removal operation is applied to each member of the array in turn, and the expansion is the resultant list.
+If parameter is @ or , the pattern removal operation is applied to each positional parameter in turn, and the expansion is the resultant list.
+If parameter is an array variable subscripted with @ or , the pattern removal operation is applied to each member of the array in turn, and the expansion is the resultant list.

-\${parameterlpatternlstring}
+\${parameter/pattern/string}

 Pattern substitution.
-The pattern is expanded to produce a pattern just as in pathname expansion.
-Parameter is expanded and the longest match of pattern against its value is replaced with string.
+The pattern is expanded to produce a pattern just as in pathname expansion, Parameter is expanded and the longest match of pattern against its value is replaced with string.
+The match is performed using the rules described under Pattern Matching below.
 If pattern begins with I, all matches of pattern are replaced with string.
 Normally only the first match is replaced.
 If pattern begins with #, it must match at the beginning of the expanded value of parameter.
 If pattern begins with %, it must match at the end of the expanded value of parameter.
-If string is null, matches of pattern are deleted and the / following pattern may be omitted.
+If string is null, matches of pattern are deleted and the I following pattern may be omitted.
 If the nocasematch shell option is enabled, the match is performed without regard to the case of alphabetic characters.
-If parameter is @ or \, the substitution operation is applied to each positional parameter in turn, and the expansion is the resultant list.
-If parameter is an array variable subscripted with @ or \, the substitution operation is applied to each member of the array in turn, and the expansion is the resultant list.
+If parameter is @ or , the substitution operation is applied to each positional parameter in turn, and the expansion is the resultant list.
+If parameter is an array variable subscripted with @ or , the substitution operation is applied to each member of the array in turn, and the expansion is the resultant list.

 - \${parameter^pattern}

-- \${parameter^pattern}
+- \${parameter pattern}

 - \${parameter,pattern}

-\${parameter,,pattern}
+- \${parameter,,pattern}

 Case modification.
 This expansion modifies the case of alphabetic characters in parameter.
 The pattern is expanded to produce a pattern just as in pathname expansion.
 Each character in the expanded value of parameter is tested against pattern, and, if it matches the pattern, its case is converted.
 The pattern should not attempt to match more than one character.
 The ^ operator converts lowercase letters matching pattern to uppercase; the , operator converts matching uppercase letters to lowercase.
 The ^ and ,, expansions convert each matched character in the expanded value; the ^ and , expansions match and convert only the first character in the expanded value.
 If pattern is omitted, it is treated like a ?, which matches every character.
-If parameter is @ or \, the case modification operation is applied to each positional parameter in turn, and the expansion is the resultant list.
-If parameter is an array variable subscripted with @ or \, the case modification operation is applied to each member of the array in turn, and the expansion is the resultant list.
+If parameter is @ or , the case modification operation is applied to each positional parameter in turn, and the expansion is the resultant list.
+If parameter is an array variable subscripted with @ or , the case modification operation is applied to each member of the array in turn, and the expansion is the resultant list.